-Vehicle dealerships are a key partner in the SECAT Program because they help market, qualify, and facilitate Fleet Modernization and Engine Retrofit projects.
+Vehicle dealerships are a key partner in the SECAT Program because they help market, qualify, and facilitate Fleet Modernization projects.
 Representatives of the dealership will often meet with potential applicants and provide information about SECAT and the process.
 They are also suppliers of new vehicles and engine technology and have the most knowledge about what is appropriate for each applicant.
-Because of this responsibility, the SECAT Program has Master Agreements with many dealerships to ensure that they are eligible to market their equipment and services to applicants.
+Because of this responsibility, the SECAT Program works closely with many dealerships to ensure that they are eligible to market their equipment and services to applicants.

-Participants are not required to purchase technology from an Approved Vehicle Dealership, but working with an Approved Vehicle Dealership may benefit applicants.
+Participants are not required to purchase technology from a specific Vehicle Dealership, but working with a Vehicle Dealership may benefit applicants.
 Also, if a participant does not use an Approved Vehicle Dealership, the SECAT Program will not deliver the incentive funds until SMAQMD has received the vehicle title (or a copy from the Finance/Lease Company) listing SMAQMD as a lien holder.
-Vehicles purchased from an Approved Vehicle Dealership may be paid before the title is processed since the dealership has an agreement with the SECAT Program to ensure SMAQMD is listed as a lien holder.
-Approved Vehicle Dealerships are also allowed to handle the paperwork and are trained to handle any potential issues with the application process.
+Vehicle Dealerships are also allowed to handle the paperwork and are trained to handle any potential issues with the application process.